OfficeMania/OfficeMania/README.md

 $ npm start
 ```

 from the project folder.
-To check whether the installation was successfull open http://localhost:3000/ and discover the world of OfficeMania!
+To check whether the installation was successful open http://localhost:3000/ and discover the world of OfficeMania!

 ## Usage